Travel Report: Banteay Kdei Temple, Cambodia.

 The Citadel of Chambers.

-For reasons that continue to puzzle historians, Banteay Kdei was built with poor grade sandstone and, to put it kindly, shoddy workmanship.
+For reasons that continue to puzzle historians, Banteay Kdei was built with poor grade sandstone and, frankly, shoddy workmanship.
 As a result, its deterioration was swifter than that of its brothers and sisters.
-Perhaps, by this point, the king had discovered a few holes in his pockets, who knows.
+According to some experts, the king’s declining wealth may have been a factor.
+So, you know, he decided to cut a few corners.

 The general dilapidation certainly makes for an atmospheric experience, especially without the crowds.
-Stepping over piles of rubble, strolling down leafy, echoey halls, it felt a bit like we’d been transported into a scene from The Walking Dead.
+Stepping over piles of rubble… strolling down leafy, echoey halls… it felt a bit like we’d been transported into an episode of The Walking Dead.
+Without the zombies, naturally.

 Banteay Kdei Temple.